pmbednarczyk/react-starter/README.md

 # react-starter
-React Starter with Redux Saga, Axios and Routing
+React Starter with Redux Saga, Axios, Routing and SCSS.
+As an example simple currency API is used.